chaitanyasagar3/crudNewsApp/test-results/SystemTestReport.md

         - Click on an unselected page number and verify the the user is navigated to the selected page

     Expected results:
-        - Regression test data matches.                                                                 :
+        - Regression test data matches.                                                                 :Pass
-        - Home page renders as expected.                                                                :
+        - Home page renders as expected.                                                                :Pass
-        - General tab is selected by default for the guest user.                                        :
+        - General tab is selected by default for the guest user.                                        :Pass
-        - Home tab is selected by default for the signed-in user.                                       :
+        - Home tab is selected by default for the signed-in user.                                       :Pass
-        - Settings button is displayed for the signed-in user.                                          :
+        - Settings button is displayed for the signed-in user.                                          :Pass
-        - There are 9 news cards as expected.                                                           :
+        - There are 9 news cards as expected.                                                           :Pass
-        - The app is displaying General news when the user is clicking on the General tab.              :
+        - The app is displaying General news when the user is clicking on the General tab.              :Pass
-        - The user is able to click on the refresh button                                               :
+        - The user is able to click on the refresh button                                               :Pass
-        - The page is refreshed and stays on the General tab                                            :
+        - The page is refreshed and stays on the General tab                                            :Fail
-        - The app is displaying Business news when the user is clicking on the Business tab.            :
+        - The app is displaying Business news when the user is clicking on the Business tab.            :Pass
-        - The user is able to click on the refresh button                                               :
+        - The user is able to click on the refresh button                                               :Pass
-        - The the page is refreshed and stays on the Business tab                                       :
+        - The the page is refreshed and stays on the Business tab                                       :Fail
-        - The app is displaying Entertainment news when the user is clicking on the Entertainment tab.  :
+        - The app is displaying Entertainment news when the user is clicking on the Entertainment tab.  :Pass
-        - The app is displaying Health news when the user is clicking on the Health tab.                :
+        - The app is displaying Health news when the user is clicking on the Health tab.                :Pass
-        - The app is displaying Science news when the user is clicking on the Science tab.              :
+        - The app is displaying Science news when the user is clicking on the Science tab.              :Pass
-        - The app is displaying Sports news when the user is clicking on the Sports tab.                :
+        - The app is displaying Sports news when the user is clicking on the Sports tab.                :Pass
-        - The app is displaying Technology news when the user is clicking on the Technology tab.        :
+        - The app is displaying Technology news when the user is clicking on the Technology tab.        :Pass
-        - User can see the page numbers on scrolling down the landing page                              :
+        - User can see the page numbers on scrolling down the landing page                              :Pass
-        - User is navigated to the respective page on clicking a page number                            :
+        - User is navigated to the respective page on clicking a page number                            :Pass

     Failed test cases:
-         - The page is refreshed and stays on the General tab                                            :
+         - The page is refreshed and stays on the General tab                                            :Fail
-         - The the page is refreshed and stays on the Business tab                                       :
+         - The the page is refreshed and stays on the Business tab                                       :Fail Failing condition:
-    Failing condition:
             Failed to refresh the page while staying on the seleced tab on clicking the "refresh" button, on clicking refresh the tab chnages to General.